Perimenopause Isn't Just a Hormone Story. It's Also a Nervous System Event.

 The irritability is the hardest part.
 Is that directly nervous system related?

 Yes, in significant part.
 The reduced GABAergic calming activity and HPA dysregulation described above both narrow the gap between stimulus and reaction.
-The irritability of perimenopause isn't primarily a psychological response to a difficult life stage — though that's real too — it's a physiological change in how quickly the nervous system activates and how slowly it recovers.
-Understanding that doesn't make it easier to manage in the moment, but it does point toward different responses than trying harder to stay calm.
+The irritability of perimenopause has a neurochemical origin underneath the psychological response to a difficult life stage.
+The life-stage difficulty is real too.
+Understanding the neurochemical layer doesn't make irritability easier to manage in the moment, but it does point toward different responses than trying harder to stay calm.

 What about the brain fog?
 Is that nervous system related too?

 Yes.
-Estrogen supports dopaminergic and cholinergic signaling — both involved in working memory, verbal recall, and sustained attention.
+Estrogen supports dopaminergic and cholinergic signaling, both involved in working memory, verbal recall, and sustained attention.
 Fluctuating estrogen produces fluctuating access to these cognitive functions.
-The fog, the word retrieval difficulties, the sense of narrowed bandwidth — these have a neurological basis and are not signs of permanent cognitive change.
+The fog, the word retrieval difficulties, the sense of narrowed bandwidth, all have a neurological basis.
+They aren't signs of permanent cognitive change.
 For most women, they improve as hormone levels stabilize post-menopause.

 Should I talk to a doctor about what's described here?

-If perimenopause symptoms are significantly affecting your functioning — sleep, mood, work capacity, relationships — yes, absolutely.
+If perimenopause symptoms are significantly affecting your functioning (sleep, mood, work capacity, relationships), yes.
 A gynecologist or menopause specialist can assess your hormone levels and discuss options including HRT.
-This post addresses the nervous system dimension alongside medical care, not instead of it.
+This article addresses the nervous system dimension alongside medical care, not instead of it.

 References